n8upham/n8upham.github.io/_posts/2021-3-13-Pandemic-year-in-review.markdown

   exclude: 'no'
 ---

 What a journey!
-Today marks one-year from when I last did an in-person seminar -- to the Medzhitov Lab at Yale University in a giant socially-distanced room (see inset photo).
+Today marks one year from when I last did an in-person seminar -- to the Medzhitov Lab at Yale University in a giant socially-distanced room (see inset photo).
 We could all sense the impending changes, but could not have fathomed the extent to which they would transform society.

 <img src="https://n8upham.github.io/images/Medzhitov_seminar_13Mar2020.jpg"/>